JordanFrecon/jordanfrecon.github.io/_posts/2021-11-09-nonconvex-optimization.md

 > In progress.
 Upcoming: Uniformization of notations, full sets of assumptions, convergence results and comparisons

-## 1. Generic Optimization Problem with Convex Nonsmooth Term
+## 1. Nonconvex Optimization Problem with Convex Nonsmooth Term

 We consider the following generic optimization problem